DarkStussy/aioscraper/docs/concepts/lifespan.rst

 Lifespan
 ========

-Lifespan is an async context manager ``lifespan(scraper)`` that wraps the same :class:`AIOScraper <aioscraper.scraper.core.AIOScraper>` instance before startup.
+Lifespan is an async context manager ``lifespan(scraper)`` that wraps the same :class:`AIOScraper <aioscraper.core.scraper.AIOScraper>` instance before startup.
 Use it to create and tear down resources in one place.

 What it does
 ------------
 - Runs once before the scraper starts; you can add scrapers, pipelines, and middlewares here.
-- Injects dependencies via :meth:`add_dependencies <aioscraper.scraper.core.AIOScraper.add_dependencies>` so callbacks receive them.
+- Injects dependencies via :meth:`add_dependencies <aioscraper.core.scraper.AIOScraper.add_dependencies>` so callbacks receive them.
 - Ensures teardown (closing clients, flushing buffers) happens even on errors.